dubemnwiz/Dayblade/README.md

 Postponed to focus on more pressing matters 😒

-A 2D Platformer developed using Python + the Pygames library
+A 2D Platformer developed using Python + the Pygame library